WCC Chubby BuddyPrevious Page

 Volume Discount Eligible Bulls

-WCC Chubby Buddy was the 2014 Senior Bull Calf Champion at the Houston Stock Show with a 17.25” ribeye and a 0.13” back fat while still maintaining a BMS of 7.71 all at 17 months.
+With a phenotype that makes him ideal to sire productive red-hided replacement females, WCC Chubby Buddy was the 2014 Senior Bull Calf Champion at the Houston Stock Show with a 17.25” ribeye and a 0.13” back fat while still maintaining a BMS of 7.71 at 17 months of age.
+Chubby Buddy has produced big sound daughters with great udders that raise excellent calves and he offers red color, great performance and traditional Wagyu marbling excellence along with great hybrid vigor for growth and maternal and fertility traits when bred to American cattle of British descent.

-As a Hakari grandson over a Big Al, line bred Akiko dam, this pedigree leaves nothing to be desired.
-Chubby Buddy is perhaps the largest framed red Wagyu in the AWA Registry at 61” hip height and easily exceeding 2,300 pounds.
+As a fullblood Hakari grandson from a Big Al, linebred Akiko dam, this pedigree leaves nothing to be desired and Chubby Buddy is perhaps the largest framed red Wagyu in the AWA Registry at 61” hip height and easily exceeding 2,300 pounds.

 Tested free of all genetic disorders